Functional element SNPs database: Research

 A polymorphism interaction analysis (PIA) algorithm was used to obtain cooperating single nucleotide polymorphisms (SNPs) that contribute to RA disease.
 The acquired SNP pairs were used to construct a SNP-SNP network.
 Sub-networks defined by hub SNPs were then extracted and turned into gene modules by mapping SNPs to genes using dbSNP database.
 The FESD Version II would also be a good choice in database because it also covers the dbSNP database.
 They ran the Haseman Elston test, then a random forest algorithm.
-The shared SNPs detected were then ran through a polymorphism interaction analysis (PIA) algorithm.
+The shared SNPs detected were then run through a polymorphism interaction analysis (PIA) algorithm.
 They performed gene ontology analysis of the 5 modules that were created.
 It was suggested that Ets-1 may be an important transcription factor in the cytokine-mediated inflammatory pathway and destructive cascade characteristic of RA.
 The ATP-binding cassette (ABC) transporter, ABCA1, was induced during differentiation of human monocytes into macrophages, and there was a dual regulatory function for ABCA1 in macrophage lipid metabolism and inflammation.
 Extracellular signals are transduced intracellularly via multiple pathways, resulting in alterations in the transcription and translation of specific proteins.
 Some of these signaling pathways result in the production of proteins, including cytokines and matrix metalloproteinases, which are implicated in the pathogenesis of RA.
 The zinc-finger protein 238 (ZNF238) is attached to zinc-finger proteins that can regulate the human immunodeficiency virus type 1.
 Hub gene CD160 is a potential RA association gene.
 The CD160 receptor represents a unique triggering surface molecule that is expressed by cytotoxic NK cells, it participates in the inflammatory response and determines the type of subsequent specific immunity.